dennyzhang/code.dennyzhang.com/employees-earning-more-than-their-managers/README.md

-# Leetcode: Second Highest Salary     :BLOG:Medium:
+# Leetcode: Employees Earning More Than Their Managers     :BLOG:Medium:

 ---

-Second Highest Salary
+Employees Earning More Than Their Managers

 ---